-With 7 clients published in 2012, I’ve a proven record of success as a mentor and manuscript assessor.
+With 7 clients published by major publishing houses, and one client now a New York Times and USA Today best-seller, I’ve a proven record of success as a mentor and manuscript assessor.
 Read on to see if I can help you achieve your writing goals with a personally tailored mentoring program that suits your project and schedule.

 Have you finished your novel and are unsure how to edit it?
 Ready to write a novel but don’t want to waste a lot of time working out the best way to plan and draft out a manuscript?
 These are just some of the reasons writers come to me for help with honing their skills and using their time productively.

 If you are planning, writing or editing a novel, and want continuing professional support and discussion on plot, characterisation, world-building etc you may benefit from a series of consultations.
 Likewise, if you are close to publication and require ongoing support and career direction on networking, approaching agents / publishers, submitting a manuscript to a publisher / agent / competition or preparation to launch a first novel, a series of mentoring consultations may suit you.
 You can purchase my time in 5 or 10 hour blocks to be used up within 12 months in either telephone or video Skype consultations.
 You can book this service by emailing me.
 My fees for mentoring (which are inclusive of GST) are:

 5 Hours = $440 ($88 an hour) or

 To be used within 12 months of purchase.